aphofstede/forge-recipe-duplicator/README.md

 # Installation
 `npm i`

 `cp .env.example .env`

 # Configuration
-Have both users go to https://forge.laravel.com/user-profile/api and generate an API token.
+Have both users go to https://forge.laravel.com/user-profile/api and generate a new API token.

 Enter the API tokens for the target and the source account in the .env file.

 # Run
 `npm start`

+Consider removing the API tokens once the operation was succesful.